aarush65/TakeHomeProject/README.md

 - I decided to test the method by using an array with the expected data stored inside of it, so on the tests I just check if the arrays match
 - Data for tests is stored in the data folder in Main/tests
 - An assumption that I made was that the data would remain in the same format for the entire time(no special characters, each patient has a first and last name)
+- I also wanted to mention that I am new to using pytest(and testing in general), so the way I tested the code might not be best practice